wowzero/CURE/README.md

 ## 💬 Discussion

-Please do not hesitate to report any issues you encounter.
+Please do not hesitate to report any issues or difficulties you encounter.